Siege of Margat

+Qalat Marqab (Margat Castle), site of the Siege of Margat, in Northern Syria.

 The siege of Margat took place in 1285 and resulted in the Crusaders losing the castle of Margat to the Mamluk Sultanate.
 The capture of the castle paved the way for the siege of Acre.

 Background

 Located on the Syrian coast, Margat Castle (also known as Marqab) was a heavily fortified stronghold which was under the control of the Crusaders for 200 years and garrisoned by the Knights Hospitaller.
 Some Ayyubid and Mamluk sultans of Egypt, including Salah ad-Din (Saladin) and Baybars, tried to conquer it but they were unable to overcome its strong fortifications.

 In September 1281, the Hospitallers of Margat dispatched a contingent of troops to support the Mongol invasion of Syria.
 The invasion was repelled by the Mamluk sultan of Egypt, al-Mansur Qalawun who defeated the coalition at the Second Battle of Homs.
 To punish the Hospitallers, Qalawun decided to besiege Margat.

 Siege

 The Mamluk army besieged Margat on 17 April 1285.
 The 14th-century writer Ibn Aybak al-Dawadari reports:Sultan al-Mansur entered with all the Egyptian armies, and ordered the army of Damascus to go out towards the fort of al-Marqab, then the catapults were fired, and he descended on it with all the armies, and the siege and war took place, and the people suffered great hardship against it.

 The siege was difficult and many of the attackers were killed by arrows and projectiles fired from the castle.
 Qalawun had brought a large number of engineers, approximately 1,500, who undermined the castle with tunnels.
 On 23 May, after setting fire to the mines, they successfully destroyed the Tower of the Spur, one of the main towers at the outer southern end of the castle, and breached some of the inner walls.
 The collapse took the defenders by surprise and caused them heavy casualties.
 After this, the garrison realized that further resistance was pointless and they asked for terms the next day.

 The surrender was made to the Mamluk commander Fakr el-Din Mukri, with Sultan Qalawun entering Margat two days later.
 Qalawun provided generous terms and allowed the Hospitaller forces to leave in honor, with some of their knights being permitted to ride out in armor.
 They were permitted to withdraw to Tripoli and Tortosa (Tartus).

 This was considered by many historians, most notably historian James Waterson, to be at the pinnacle of military morality and military honor.
 He says:"The Hospitallers were allowed an honorable retreat to Tripoli."

-In his letter reporting the victory to the representatives of the Mamluk provinces, Qalawun is reported to have said:And the shovels removed from the wailing of its inhabitants what the hearts had longed for before tearing their garments.